stijn-peeters/git-and-GitHub-tutorial/readme.md

 4. Enter a file in which to save the key (/Users/*user_name*/.ssh/id_rsa): [Leave blank and press `Enter`]
 5. Enter passphrase (empty for no passphrase): [Leave blank and press `Enter`]
 6. Enter same passphrase again: [Leave blank and press `Enter`]
-7. Follow this tutorial to add the SSH key to your github account: https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/#platform-mac

 </details>